TNL-Project/TNL/Documentation/UsersGuide/Meshes/ug_Grids.md

 \includelineno GridExample_writer.h

 It is a modification of the previous example.
-As before, we first set values linked with the grid cells and vertexes and then we write the into output files.
+As before, we first set values linked with the grid cells and vertices and then we write the into output files.
 The values linked with cells are exported to the VTI format, to the VTK format and to the Gnuplot format.
 The writers have the same interface.
 They have constructors which require output stream as a parameter